Ada-C10/hotel/design-activity.md

 Implementation B is more loosely coupled because it does not know anything about the other classes except that ShoppingCart has a price method.

 In Implementation A, the total_price method makes Order tightly coupled with both of the other classes because it knows the instance variables and data structures of ShoppingCart and CartEntry.

+****

+# Design Activity Part 2: Hotel

+**What is this class's responsibility?
+You should be able to describe it in a single sentence.**

+1. Room - manages price and availability per night.
+2. Reservation - manages dates, pricing, and rooms for a reservation.
+3. Block - manages dates, pricing, and rooms for a room block.
+4. Admin - creates reservations and blocks, and manages all rooms and reservations.

+**Is this class responsible for exactly one thing?**

+Admin is definitely responsible for too much, and there are redundancies across the other three classes that make them too tightly coupled.

+**Does this class take on any responsibility that should be delegated to "lower level" classes?**

+Things like validating information to create reservations and blocks should definitely be taken out of admin and put into their respective classes.

+**Is there code in other classes that directly manipulates this class's instance variables?**

+Yes, in particular, the private methods in Admin know way too much about the other classes' inner workings.

+## Refactors.txt

+**How easy is it to follow your own instructions?**

+Not too bad!

+**Do these refactors improve the clarity of your code?**

+Yes -- I was not thrilled with where my code stood at the end of the first pass at Hotel, so I'm eager to do these refactors!

+**Do you still agree with your previous assessment, or could your refactor be further improved?**

+I agree with these changes, and they seem to match up well with Dan's code.
+One thing I'll need to consider after making these changes is whether or not Room is still a necessary class.

+## Activity

+**Based on the answers to each set of the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in design-activity.md what changes you would need to make to improve this design, and how the resulting design would be an improvement.**

+I'm going to focus on paring down my Admin class, which does too much and knows too much about the other classes.
+Many of its methods belong in the other classes.